Ireland–Philippines relations

-Ireland–Philippines relations refer to the bilateral relations between Ireland and the Philippines.
+Ireland–Philippines relations are the bilateral relations between Ireland and the Philippines.
 Ireland has an embassy in Manila.
 The Philippines once had an embassy in Dublin.
 However, due to supposed financial and organisational burdens, it was forced to close in 2012.
 Currently, the Philippine embassy in Ireland are represented via London (United Kingdom), with an honorary consulate based in Dublin.

 History

 Until comparatively recent times the story of Ireland–Philippines relations was that of a flow of Irish Catholic missionaries to the Philippines.
 Irish Catholic orders such as the Sisters of Charity founded houses in the Philippines as early as 1862.
 The Maynooth mission to China was extended to the Philippines in 1929.

 In 1984, the two countries established formal diplomatic relations.
 In the 1980s, the Government of Ireland made representations to the Government of the Philippines concerning the welfare of missionaries in the Philippines.

 Due to the presence of a strong common dominant faith, the Catholic faith, the Philippines has been described as “a sort of Catholic Ireland located off the coastline of Asia".
 A strong cultural link between the two countries is that many people in the Philippines have been educated by Irish missionaries.
 Irish missionary and charitable organisations such as Trócaire were involved in opposition to the First Marcos regime in the Philippines.